elliotclowes/learnt.me/Rules for Life.md

 ### Health

+Youth is the most valuable thing you own.
+Ask any older person.
+From changing careers, finding a new love, the ability to do anything, and years of opportunity and life.
+Of all the advice I can give, one of my biggest is too occasionally sit back and be mindful of your youthful blessings.
+I get it, it’s tough.
+“But I’m having a miserable time at school right now.”
+“My parents are stressing me out.”
+“I don’t know what I want to do for a career.”
+“Girls/boys don’t like me.” *But*, if you can be one of the very few young people who appreciates their youth for the wonderful thing it is, you’ll be in a wonderful position.
+99.9% of people don’t appreciate it until it’s gone.
+Speak to older people around you.
+Ask them if they miss their youth.
+Live their riper age through them, so you can understand what you have.
+Seize your youth.

+---

+One day – somewhere between 28 and 38 – you’ll wake up and just feel ‘off’.
+You’ll feel a bit sore and tired.
+And that feeling never leaves you. *Be grateful and useful of your youth.*

+---

 Improving your health is about focusing on the simple things and ignoring the rest.
 Just get good sleep, regular exercise, a balanced diet and have a vibrant social life.
 All the rest is are distractions until you’ve totally nailed the simple things.

 ***